Our websites:

 Google Voice Typing

-Google Voice Typing is a free dictation tool for Google Docs and Google Slides, Google's online word processor and presentation apps.
-To use it, you must be connected to the Internet with Chrome, Firefox, Edge and Safari browsers on Windows, MacOS or Chromebook devices.
-Voice Typing is also available on Google Android devices.
+Google Voice Typing is a free dictation tool for Google Docs and Slides, Google's online word processor and presentation apps.
+To use it, you must be connected to the Internet with Chrome, Firefox, Edge or Safari browsers on Windows, MacOS or Chromebook devices.
+Voice Typing is also available on Google Android devices

 Getting Started with Google Voice Typing